owen-it/laravel-auditing-doc/auditors.md

 # Auditors

-The auditor's role is to audit when and how the model has changed, to prevent and detect problems in compliance with business rules.
+The auditor's role is to audit when the data in the model changes.
 The methodologies to audit the models can be developed by developer himself.

 ## Creating Auditors